 Co-existing conditions: In addition to primary sleep disorders, sleep problems in people with ADHD can also be the result of common co-existing conditions.
 Anxiety and depression disorders can lead to difficulties with sleeping and are two conditions often found to exist with ADHD.
 Drug and alcohol abuse problems also have a negative impact on a person’s ability to sleep properly.

 Common sleep disorders among people with ADHD

-Since sleep disorders can be related to ADHD or may result in ADHD-like symptoms, screening for sleep problems and disorders is recommended during initial assessment and ongoing management of patients with ADHD.
-The most common sleep problems that children with ADHD have are unwillingness to go bed, difficulties waking up in the morning, trouble falling asleep at night, breathing issues during sleep, night waking and daytime sleepiness.
-Other sleep problems reportedly associated with ADHD in children and adults include trouble falling asleep, trouble staying asleep, waking up in the middle of the night, sleep walking, snoring, breathing difficulties, restless sleep, nightmares, daytime sleepiness, delayed sleep phase, short sleep time and anxiety around bedtime.
+Since sleep disorders can be related to ADHD or may result in ADHD-like symptoms, screening for sleep problems and disorders is recommended during the initial assessment and ongoing management of patients with ADHD.
+The most common sleep problems that children with ADHD have are unwillingness to go to bed, difficulties waking up in the morning, trouble falling asleep at night, breathing issues during sleep, night waking, and daytime sleepiness.
+Other sleep problems reportedly associated with ADHD in children and adults include trouble falling asleep, trouble staying asleep, waking up in the middle of the night, sleepwalking, snoring, breathing difficulties, restless sleep, nightmares, daytime sleepiness, delayed sleep phase, short sleep time and anxiety around bedtime.

 The following are some of the most common sleep disorders in children and adults with ADHD: